 HOW TO ACCESS THE TRAIL FROM OTHER POINTS ON KENT ISLAND

 The trail is accessed from many other points across Kent Island.
 Public parking is available at multiple locations including the lots at various schools, the Kent Island library, Island Dog Park, and the soon-to-be completed trailhead at Piney Creek Road.

-* The Chesapeake Heritage & Visitor Center was originally known as the Chesapeake Exploration Center and that label still appears on some older maps.
+* The Chesapeake Heritage & Visitors Center was originally known as the Chesapeake Exploration Center and that label still appears on some older maps.